Beaches in Kerala: Beaches in Central Kerala

+Beaches in South Kerala

 Development

 The total revenue created by tourism in 2006 was Rs.
 912.6 billion.
 This has in turn inspired the Government to spend more on tourism.
 The beaches of Kerala are ready to look prettier, with the Kerala Tourism launching a Rs.
 1,000 million plan for the development of 22 beaches, including Kovalam, Alappuzha, Nattika, Cherai, Muzhappilangad, Bekal and Kappad.
 The beach conservation and development works will be completed by the 2008 year-end tourism season.